 Today I’m showing you how to make my Rose and Argon oil face cream which is a very luxurious take on my popular diy face cream.
 Rose and Argon oil are 2 of my favorite oils to use in a natural face moisturizer recipe; here’s why.

-The wonderful scent of freshly cut Roses is enough to put a smile on any ones face, so imagine how it feels to apply a super age defiance lotion (also thanks to the Argon oil) that smells exactly like freshly cut roses, tinged with a mild scent of African Shea butter is going to make you feel.
+The wonderful scent of freshly cut Roses is enough to put a smile on any ones face, so imagine how it feels to apply a super age defiance lotion (also thanks to the Argon oil) that smells exactly like freshly cut roses, tinged with a mild scent of African Shea butter it’s going to make you feel great.

 I’ve made several DIY moisturizers, but all of the chosen ingredients here should make this natural face moisturizer one of the best you’ve ever tried!
 So let’s take a look at what we’ll be putting into this natural face moisturizer, shall we?